digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 15. Goobi creates the checksums for the digital files to be deposited and records that in the METS files Note, this is to be confirmed. #Development
 	- #done Geoff we are waiting for a confirmation then
 	- #done Geoff-reply Yes, as above
-	- #intranda plan this (and the ingest) development as mentioned above as pool of hours
+	- #Leeds please confirm
-16. Goobi creates a digital object in the repository #Development
+1. Goobi creates a digital object in the repository #Development
 	- #intranda take this into account for the pricing proposal if not done already
-17. Goobi deposits the digital object in the repository #Development
+2. Goobi deposits the digital object in the repository #Development
 	- #intranda take this into account for the pricing proposal if not done already
-18. Goobi receives back a message/confirmation that the deposit was successful TBC #Development
+3. Goobi receives back a message/confirmation that the deposit was successful TBC #Development
 	- #done Geoff we are waiting for a confirmation then
 	- #done Geoff-reply Yes, as above
-	- #intranda add a delay plugin here and then do a request to the digirati system if the ingest was successful
-	- #intranda add a delay a second time before the actual deletion is started
+	- #Leeds please confirm
 1. Goobi deletes the master images from the process and retains thumbnails for future reference. #Development
 	- #intranda take this into account for the pricing proposal if not done already
 2. ~~Goobi closes the process and moves the deposited process to a new project entitled `Deposited Processes` Development~~